-A chronicle of my adventures with the Indian Epics in the year 2020. :-)
+A chronicle of my adventures in Indian Epics AND Myth-Folklore this semester.

 Hi, Laura!
 I didn’t know you were writing a storybook project as well—that’s super cool of you!
 I may or may not use your website as a reference for my own project (ha ha).
 Now I’m eager to read your storybook!
 However, I’ll just stick with the introduction for now.
 First of all, I had no idea that the Brer Rabbit stories originated from African folk tales.
 I was fascinated to read the origins of these stories, and I admire the thoughtfulness and research you wrote in your introduction.
 I’m familiar with the story about Anansi and Brer Turtle, but I’m looking forward to reading your interpretation of the Brer Rabbit story, with the proper credentials.
 I’m not surprised that Harris collected stories for his own use without crediting the original authors, but upset all the same.
 I hope to learn more about these stories from their original source prior to reading your storybook.
 Thank you for remaining true to the original storytellers, and I look forward to reading your rendition throughout the semester!